Nour Noujaim

-Nour Fadi Noujaim (نور فادي نجيم; born 6 February 2004) is a Lebanese footballer who plays as a defender for American college team Coker Cobras.
+Nour Fadi Noujaim (نور فادي نجيم; born 6 February 2004) is a Lebanese footballer who plays as a defender for American college team Coker Cobras and the Lebanon national team.

 Club career

 Lebanon

 Between 2012 and 2016, Noujaim played at youth level in a boy's club.
 She joined Zouk Mosbeh in 2016, playing for their under-17, under-19 and senior teams until 2018.
 Noujaim then moved to SAS, playing one year for the under-17, under-19 and senior teams, before joining EFP in 2019, also playing for their youth and senior teams.

 United States

 Noujaim played for Central Methodist Eagles, the team of the Central Methodist University.
 On 28 March 2022, she moved to Iowa Raptors FC in the Women's Premier Soccer League.

 In 2022, she joined Coker Cobras, Coker University's team.
 She was nominated Athlete of the Month in August by the university, and was named to the South Atlantic Conference (SAC) All-Conference Third Team for 2022.
+In 2023, she was named in the SAC All-Conference Second Team for the 2023 Preseason.